Friday, April 27, 2007

 Before I get started, I need to wish blogger Ariel, my dear friend Gabriella, a happy birthday a couple days late.
 I can't hold a thought, so remembered several days before the event but totally lost the thought on the day of.
 It's a subject she and I have had trouble with for years and I swore this year would be different.
 I have failed, again.
 Anyhow, I love you and I hope your day was excellent.

 Today was the day I pretended that there's any zen in my life and went to the Saturn dealership to get my car tuned up.
 I know from previous experiences that one should pack a thick book, headphones, a hat with blinders at the sides, snacks, soda, and a thick wallet when one goes there for periodic maintenance.
-I had forgotten though that I should also bring a notebook for observations, and chose not to bring a camera because I didn't expect to leave the building (though I did see the wildest icicle light display you could hope for shortly before May Day). forest for the trees I checked my car in at 9am and told them that there were two items that needed attention: the engine doesn't sound quite right and hasn't since the day of my last tuneup (draw your own conclusions), and look at the brakes because they make a rr-rrr-rrrr sound when I slow down between 20mph and a stop.
+I had forgotten though that I should also bring a notebook for observations, and chose not to bring a camera because I didn't expect to leave the building (though I did see the wildest icicle light display you could hope for shortly before May Day).
+I checked my car in at 9am and told them that there were two items that needed attention: the engine doesn't sound quite right and hasn't since the day of my last tuneup (draw your own conclusions), and look at the brakes because they make a rr-rrr-rrrr sound when I slow down between 20mph and a stop.
 Louann, the counter person with the ample bust and foundation a couple shades north of her real skintone, told me all would be attended to and have a seat for an hour while they check stuff out.

 I've spent many hours in this dealership in the nearly six years I've owned my SL1, almost all of which during checkups because my car has never caused me any debilitating trouble.
 I got it with 8 miles on it in August 2001, out of necessity (the ol' Grannywagon died a death), a month or two before financing rates went into the basement in response to 9/11's economic slump.
 It's completely paid off and my wife just bought a car a few months ago on a six-year plan, so keeping this beast running is important to me.
 The dealership has two waiting areas: one in the front near the sales force which has windows and two vending machines, and one in the center of the building with a large television, magazines, and free fresh snacks.
 I've learned over time that I prefer the one with the windows because I don't like their choice in no-one-is-actually-watching television programming and I'm happier without being around other customers or February's issues of Motor Trend and Time.
 I can watch traffic.
 I can watch cars come in for service.
 I can watch Louann smoke.
 (That was a buzzkill.)
 I can listen to other lovers of visual silence talk on their cell phones about their medications.
 It was okay when the cute well-packed redhead was doing it, she was easier to watch than TV, but the grandmatron later on who was comparing the effectiveness of Lunesta and Ambien when used in combination with her other meds, she inadvertently convinced me I could use more oxygen.
 The signs on both of the vending machines begging coin-inserters not to shake or pound the devices were ineffective, especially when the machines were approached by employees.
 I brought two issues of Funny Times and had half-filled my MP3 player, so I was good for at least a couple hours.